hanhan9334/team1c/README.md

-# Welcome to Team One Cent's Fall 2020 project.
+# Team One Cent's Fall 2020 project.